applied-science/emacs-vega-view/README.md

 Likewise, there should be an easy way to select between Vega-lite and full Vega.
 Perhaps by checking for the presence of a full Vega schema declaration?

+We currently `(set! *print-length* nil)` in the `cider` handler to avoid truncation of the return value from the user's clojure REPL.
+This is rude, and we should find a better way.